Downloading and Installing sc2kfix

 sc2kfix has been developed using Visual C++ 2022 and is designed to be built with a current Microsoft C++ compiler and build system.
 If you want to run the latest cutting-edge version of sc2kfix, you should download the latest CI artifact from the GitHub Actions page.
 That being said, if you want to download the source code and built it yourself, here are our recommendations:

-- The only supported MSBuild configuration, Release|x86, is the only one in the solution file.
-Please do not modify the solution file to build for any other configuration.
+- The primary supported MSBuild configuration, Release|x86, is the default one in the solution file.
+There is also a ReleaseKuroko|x86 configuration for building and linking the Kuroko programming language.
+Please do not modify the solution file to build for any other configuration such as Debug|x86.

 - Our primary test systems are Windows 11 24H2 and Windows 10 22H2.
 Limited testing is done on Windows 7 Build 7601.
 Testing on Windows 7 may be discontinued entirely in the future as extended support for Windows 7 ended on January 14, 2020.
 Please ensure you are running a supported operating system before submitting any bug reports.